siddarthkrishna10/Football_Transfers/README.md

 As the years go by, we can only expect the trend to rise - clubs will only go out of their way and we can see them paying more and more in the hopes of getting that one player who’ll take them to great heights.

-Rumours of PSG wonderkid, Kylian Mbappé having a price tag of €500 million isn’t far from the truth.
+Rumours of PSG wonderkid, Kylian Mbappé, having a price tag of €500 million isn’t far from the truth.
 And only one club is even remotely considering to buy him at that price.

-_Now how is that fair for the rest of the clubs?_
+_Now how is that fair to the rest of the clubs?_

 As I've mentioned before, the trend of paying more for a player will only increase as the years go by.